Ingenico-ePayments/connect-sdk-go/README.md

 ### Release

-#### Go 1.10 and below

-Because `go get` can only get the latest version of the repository, and that version could contain breaking changes for new major versions, this package should be used with one of the tools from [Go package managers](https://github.com/golang/go/wiki/PackageManagementTools#pkg-copy-built-using-gopath-modification-supports-fetching-specific-version) that support it.
-We recommend using [glide](https://github.com/Masterminds/glide).
-This package manager will automatically handle all dependencies of this project.

-#### Go 1.11 and above
-Go 1.11 added module support and with that support for versions in `go get`.
-This means you can add `@version` to the go get command to get a specific version.
-For example `go get github.com/Ingenico-ePayments/connect-sdk-go@1.29.0` will download version 1.29.0 of the SDK.
+Go 1.11 added [module support](https://blog.golang.org/using-go-modules) and with that support for versions in `go get`.
+This means that, if your project uses modules, you can add `@version` to the go get command to get a specific version.
+For example, `go get github.com/Ingenico-ePayments/connect-sdk-go@2.9.0` will download version 2.9.0 of the SDK.
 See the releases page for an overview of available releases.

+If your project does not use modules yet, you will need to use the instructions above to install from source.
+Note that new major versions may introduce breaking changes.
+We therefore recommend using modules in your project.
+See [Migrating to Go Modules](https://blog.golang.org/migrating-to-go-modules) for more information.

 ## Running tests